The information below explains the in-person programmes we offer in the North West and highlights where digital alternatives are available.

 The University holds three Open Days, two in June or July and one in September, each year.

 All colleges and departments will be open to prospective students on Oxford University Open Days.
-The 2021 Open Days are provisionally scheduled for Wednesday 30 June, Thursday 1 July and Friday 17 September.
+The 2022 Open Days are provisionally scheduled on 29 and 30 June, and 16 September.
 For more information on our Open Days see here.

 Pembroke, St Peter’s and Corpus Christi colleges are pleased to offer free overnight accommodation for groups of students from North West state schools attending the University of Oxford’s July Open Days.